 Sankta Lucia Candle Ceremony

-Although we are in the midst of the cold and dark of winter, we celebrate this Festival of Light.
+Although the past few years have been dark, tainted by the far reaching effects of the global pandemic, we in 2023 still celebrate this Festival of Light.
 Sankta Lucia brought light to the people, and her crown of candles is a symbol of that gift, bearing a similarity to an Advent wreath, which reminds us of the gift of Christ.
 Each candle in the crown represents a different virtue of Lucia’s character, a reminder of that which lights our lives: hope, mercy, purity, dedication, and faith.

 The first candle is the candle of hope.
 Lucia represents the hope of the coming Christmas season, bringing the birth of a small babe who would be the Light of the World.
 His birth, life, death, and resurrection bring hope for all time.
 May this candle of hope burn bright through the Christmas season and throughout the year.